fontsource/fontsource/registry/README.md

 - Output is canonical, deterministic, text-only, and schema-validated.
 - Public API views explicitly map registry records rather than exposing them.
 - Provenance comes from Git history, not prior generated metadata.
-- Each provider owns its directory; Google generation never changes Fontsource records.
+- Each provider owns its directory; one adapter never changes another provider's records.
 - Removed Google families remain buildable but are marked `deprecated`.
 - Replaced families retain their own sources; `replacedBy` recommends an active successor and never aliases its binaries.